51+ reviews analysed

 Why We Recommend It

-According to ADA guidance on stannous fluoride, stannous fluoride — Parodontax’s primary active ingredient — may help with reducing gingivitis by targeting the bacteria responsible for gum inflammation, giving it a dual role in both cavity prevention and gum care.
+Parodontax is the most frequently recommended toothpaste for gum disease in dental professional forums, and the most commonly mentioned by name among patients managing gingivitis and periodontal disease.
+Its 0.454% stannous fluoride concentration — the highest available OTC — targets the bacterial plaque that drives gum inflammation.
+According to ADA guidance on stannous fluoride, this ingredient may help reduce gingivitis by targeting the bacteria responsible for gum inflammation, giving it a dual role in both cavity prevention and gum care.

 Key Features